-A petition for appeal, signed by the petitioning student or appropriate officer of a petitioning organization, must be submitted in writing, to the Appellate Review Board at either 310 Sarratt or at the following address: Appellate Review Board PMB 351508 2301 Vanderbilt Place Nashville, TN 37235-1508
+A petition for appeal, signed by the petitioning student or appropriate officer of a petitioning organization, must be submitted in writing, to the Appellate Review Board at either 310 Sarratt or at the following address:

+Appellate Review Board PMB 351508 2301 Vanderbilt Place Nashville, TN 37235-1508

 The appeal must be submitted no later than ten (10) calendar days following the date the student or the organization is notified of the determination of the administrative office or hearing body.
 Requests for extensions must be submitted prior to the expiration of the ten-day period.
-The petition must include the follow: a statement of the grounds for appeal, supporting explanation, and copies of, or reference to, all evidence the Petitioner asks the Board to consider, which supports the grounds for appeal.
-Letters of support and/or letters of recommendation may not be included in an appeal unless previously submitted to the original hearing authority at, or before, the original hearing.
+The petition must include the follow: a statement of the grounds for appeal, supporting explanation, and copies of, or reference to, all evidence the Petitioner asks the Board to consider.
+Except as explicitly provided below, no documents or other evidence may be included with an appeal unless previously submitted to the original hearing authority.